Bill Cartwright: New York Knicks (1979–1988)

 Cartwright was the third overall pick in the 1979 NBA draft selected by the New York Knicks, making his only career All-Star Game appearance in his first season.
-He averaged more than 20 points per game in his first two seasons for the Knicks, but after playing no fewer than 77 games in his first five seasons, a series of foot injuries caused him to miss the entire 1984–1985 season.
+He averaged over 20 points per game in his first two seasons for the Knicks, but after playing at least 77 games in each of his first five seasons, a series of foot injuries caused him to miss the 1984–1985 season.
 Following that season, the Knicks drafted center Patrick Ewing with the number-one overall pick in the 1985 NBA draft.
 However, ongoing foot problems limited Cartwright to only two appearances during the 1985–1986 season.
-When Cartwright returned for the 1986–1987 season, he and Ewing would often start and play together but during the 1987–1988 season Cartwright was relegated to the bench.
+When Cartwright returned for the 1986–1987 season, he and Ewing often started and played together but during the 1987–1988 season Cartwright was relegated to the bench.